 What is The Difference Between Vape Tax and VAT?

-With the new UK vape duty — or ‘vape tax’, scheduled to come into effect on 1 October 2026, many people are beginning to wonder how it will operate and what it will mean for everyday vapers.
+With the new UK vape duty — or ‘vape tax’, scheduled to come into effect on the 1st October 2026, many people are beginning to wonder how it will operate and what it will mean for everyday vapers.

 One of the most confusing elements of the upcoming duty is how it interacts with VAT (Value Added Tax).
 In this blog, we’ll outline the key differences between the two and explain how they will work together to create a dual tax system applying to all vape liquids, similar to the approach already used for tobacco and alcohol.